eriser/axLib/README.md

 #axLib

-A C++/OpenGL cross-platform framework to build highly customizable platform-independent graphic user interface.
+A C++ cross-platform framework to build highly customizable platform-independent graphic user interface.

+## Features
+	* Extensive use of C++11 syntax.
+	* Use of Standard Template Library (STL).
+	* Use of C++11 lambda functions and threads for event management.

 ## Create Project from scratch